PrefectHQ/prefect/docs/concepts/tasks.md

    ...
 ```

 The `retry_condition_fn` option accepts a callable that returns a boolean.
 If the callable returns `True`, the task will be retried.
 If the callable returns `False`, the task will not be retried.
 The callable accepts three arguments &mdash; the task, the task run, and the state of the task run.
-The following task will retry on non-401 and non-404 HTTP status codes:
+The following task will retry on HTTP status codes other than 401 or 404:

 ```python
 import httpx